Business and innovation

 The Physics and the Economy project was last run in 2016-17, analysing data from 2011-2015.
 This time, the project will not only provide the most up-to-date snapshot of the sectors, but also review their performance across the past decade.

 Tenders for 2021 are now closed.
-More information on this year’s project and on the project in general is on the Physics and the Economy page in our productivity programme section.
+More information on our latest project and on the project in general is on the Physics and the Economy page in our productivity programme section.

 Contact [email protected] for more information.